hannotify/http-how-teenagers-talk-to-their-parents/sections/4-status-codes.md

 Absolute non-compliance, often accompanied by feigned sleep or a complete lack of acknowledgement.
 The functionality (waking up early) is simply not implemented in their operating system.

+Usage Tips: probably never use, as this status code is only appropriate when the HTTP method is unknown (PARTY request)

 ---

 <div class="grid">